Diversity Leadership Program - Rebounding from 'reverse discrimination'

 At one time or other, most D&I practitioners will experience rolling out a D&I initiative and then hearing concerns, for instance, that the initiative gives one employee group (e.g. women) preferential or special treatment at the expense of the other (e.g. men).

-In this engaging and informative event we will hear from DCA’s Research Director, Dr Jane O’Leary, and DCA’s Members & Advisory Director, Mariam Veiszadeh, as they unpack what ‘reverse discrimination’ is, when and why it comes up, and how to work constructively with this concept.
+In this engaging and informative event we heard from DCA’s Research Director, Dr Jane O’Leary, and DCA’s Members & Advisory Director, Mariam Veiszadeh, as they unpack what ‘reverse discrimination’ is, when and why it comes up, and how to work constructively with this concept.

-A panel discussion, lead by DCA CEO Lisa Annese, will tease out the issues and answer questions about how to respond to complaints of special or preferential treatment.
+The panel discussion, lead by DCA CEO Lisa Annese, teased out the issues and answer questions about how to respond to complaints of special or preferential treatment.

 - Antoinette Lattouf, Director and Co-Founder of Media Diversity Australia